vkuznet/RUtils/README.md

 RUtils
 ======

-Useful set of R utilities for every day
+This package collect general set of utilities I wrote for every day usage.